Bug report #17920

 Traceback (most recent call last): File "C:/OSGEO4~1/apps/qgis-dev/./python/plugins\processing\algs\qgis\RasterCalculator.py", line 150, in processAlgorithm raise QgsProcessingException(self.tr("No layers selected")) _core.QgsProcessingException: No layers selected Execution failed after 0.03 seconds Loading resulting layers The following layers were not correctly generated.
 C:/Users/alistair/AppData/Local/Temp/processing_cca6cb7ace2a453aaaa4a4de25d0422c/f788bbd00a2d4b5f8bb5e7287c67c26e/OUTPUT.tif You can check the 'Log Messages Panel' in QGIS main window to find more information about the execution of the algorithm.

-#5 Updated by Alister Hood over 3 years ago
+#5 Updated by Alister Hood about 5 years ago

 Alexander Bruy wrote: